 - Of Counsel

 Natalie Maples advises clients on real estate transactions and negotiations.
-She counsels clients on issues related to site acquisition and development, land use, commercial and residential lease agreements, and a wide spectrum ...
+She counsels clients on issues related to site acquisition and development, land use, commercial and residential lease agreements, title and survey ...

 Our Health Law Ticker is a one-stop resource for everything new and noteworthy in healthcare law.
 We cover recent developments in healthcare legislation, healthcare reform, Medicare/Medicaid, managed care, litigation, regulatory compliance, HIPAA, privacy, peer review, medical staffs and general business operations for healthcare companies and licensed healthcare professionals.